FinalDevStudio/fi-credentials/README.md

 ### Loading credentials

-This module exports a `Function` that resturns a `Promise` and you must call it with a configuration `Object`:
+This module exports a `Function` that returns a `Promise` and you must call it with a configuration `Object`:

 ```js
 const credentials = require('fi-credentials');